merefield/discourse-chatbot/README.md

 The intention of having this setting is to:

-* protect you from reaching rate limits of Open AI
+* protect you from reaching rate limits of OpenAI
 * protect your site from users that would like to spam the bot and cost you money.

 It is now default '1' second and can now be reduced to zero :racing_car: , but be aware of the above risks.

-Setting this zero and the bot, even in 'agent' mode, becomes a lot more 'snappy'.
+Setting this to zero can make the bot, including tool-enabled conversations, feel much more responsive.

 Obviously this can be a bit artificial and no real person would actually type that fast ... but set it to your taste and wallet size.

-NB I cannot directly control the speed of response of Open AI's API - and the general rule is the more sophisticated the model you set the slower this response will usually be.
-So GPT 3.5 is much faster that GPT 4 ... although this may change with the newer GPT 4 Turbo model.
+Chatbot cannot directly control provider response time.
+Higher-capability models, greater reasoning effort, advanced local reasoning, and multi-step tool use can all increase latency.

 For Chatbot to work in Chat you must have Chat enabled.

 ## OpenAI

-You must get a [token](https://platform.openai.com/account/api-keys) from [https://platform.openai.com/](https://platform.openai.com/) in order to use the current bot.
-A default language model is set (one of the most sophisticated), but you can try a cheaper alternative, [the list is here](https://platform.openai.com/docs/models/overview)
+You must configure `chatbot_open_ai_token` with an [OpenAI API key](https://platform.openai.com/api-keys), or a token accepted by your OpenAI-compatible endpoint.
+The language model is selected independently for low-, medium-, and high-trust users.
+The built-in choices include current GPT-5 families and GPT-4.1 models; custom model settings allow other compatible model names and URLs.

-There is an automated part of the setup: upon addition to a Discourse, the plugin currently sets up a AI bot user with the following attributes
+There is an automated part of the setup: upon addition to a Discourse, the plugin currently sets up an AI bot user with the following attributes

 * Name: 'Chatbot'
 * User Id: -4